astarte-platform/astarte/doc/pages/administrator/095-advanced-operations.md

 ## Backup your Astarte resources

-Backing up your Astarte resources is crucial in all those cases in which your Astarte instance has to be restored after an unforeseen event (e.g. accidental deletion of resources, deletion of the Operator - as it will be discussed later on - etc.).
+Backing up your Astarte resources is crucial in all those cases when your Astarte instance has to be restored after an unforeseen event (e.g. accidental deletion of resources, deletion of the Operator - as it will be discussed later on - etc.).

 A full recovery of your Astarte instance along with all the persisted data is possible **if and only if** your Cassandra/Scylla instance is deployed independently from Astarte, i.e. it must be deployed outside of the Astarte CR scope.
-If this condition is met, all the data are persisted into the database even when Astarte is deleted from your cluster.
+Provided that this condition is met, all the data persist in the database even when Astarte is deleted from your cluster.

 To restore your Astarte instance all you have to do is saving the following resources: